nailbuster/QControl/README.md

 1> Q-Control is the PID controller that runs on the AVR.
 This code doesn't interact with the internet.

 2> Q-Control Espress Module.
-This is internet connect device (esp8266 currently) that interacts with the cloud and allows easy configuration via webpages and such.
+This is the wifi-internet connected device (esp8266 currently) that interacts with the cloud and allows easy configuration via webpages and such.
+The sub-folder in this github has the source for the Module.

 The two device interact via a simple serial tx/rx connection.
 The Espress Module firware can be updated via OTA(wifi) and in some cases the Espress Module can also flash the AVR.